 - G2 X

 IVC filters are made of metal alloys and resemble a spider.
 Its "legs" are designed to keep the filter in place inside the vein and to prevent existing blood clots from traveling.

-The central alleged design defect of Bard's inferior vena cava filters is that some may fracture and/or travel.
-Not only does this cause the filter to be ineffective in managing blood clots.
+The central alleged design defect of Bard's inferior vena cava filters is that some may fracture and/or migrate throughout the patient's body.
+Not only does compromise the IVC filter's efficacy in managing blood clots.
 The broken pieces can also perforate and lodge into veins and other organs, causing serious injury and possibly death.

 In addition, Bard allegedly forged a signature of an in-house regulatory specialist that was necessary to get FDA approval for a filter.
 This specialist has stated that she did not sign the FDA application precisely because of concerns about device safety.1

 - never corrected violations at their Tempe, Arizona, and Queensbury, New York, facilities,

 - failed to report when its filters malfunctioned in a way that could result in major injury or a fatality,

 - did not properly file complaints from patients, and